wnchan/tp/docs/team/neyapraveen.md

 * Added hyperlinks of glossary terms.

 ## Contributions to the DG
-* Updated initial contents in DG after discussion(target user profile, value proposition, user stories, use cases, NFRs, Glossary )
+* Updated initial contents in DG after discussion(target user profile, value proposition, user stories, use cases, NFRs, Glossary).
-* Under Use-cases, `Delete a student`, `Access social media` , `Clearing all data`, `Delete a group`, `Leave a group`
+* Under Use-cases, `Delete a student`, `Access social media` , `Clearing all data`, `Delete a group`, `Leave a group`.
 * Add relevant user stories for clear, delete group, leave group, social media links, delete.
 * Rearranged all use cases.
 * Numbered all use cases for easy reference.